SI-Interview-Bot/BotApp/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-The `Forwarding` address will need to be added to the slack workspace.
+The `Forwarding` address will need to be added to the Slack Workspace.

 ## Slack App Workspace